albarivas/ready-to-fly-sdk/README.md

 Note: the test data creation class assumes there is a "Standard Platform User" profile in your org.
 Change it accordingly if that's not your case.

 1. Go to your Slack workspace and click on "Add Apps".
 Select "Ready to Fly (SDK)".

+NOTE: At the moment, it's not possible to authorize through the app home.
+Make sure to execute the /view-travel-request-status slash command to connect to the org for the first time instead.

-Go to the app home tab --> you should see a couple of travevl requests to review!
+Once done that, go to the app home tab --> you should see a couple of travevl requests to review!

 ### Resources